-The default roles provided by keystone, via keystone-manage bootstrap, are related through role implications.
+The default roles provided by keystone via keystone-manage bootstrap (except for the service role) are related through role implications.
 The admin role implies the member role, and the member role implies the reader role.
 These implications mean users with the admin role automatically have the member and reader roles.
 Additionally, users with the member role automatically have the reader role.
 Implying roles reduces role assignments and forms a natural hierarchy between the default roles.
 It also reduces the complexity of default policies by making check strings short.
 For example, a policy that requires reader can be expressed as: